 This is required to keep a leisure battery charged.
-All caravans include a charging facility which operates via the mains hook-up, and also has the ability to recharge from the tow car's alternator while travelling.
+All vehicles include a charging facility which operates via the mains hook-up, and also has the ability to recharge through the base vehicle chassis or tow car's alternator.

 Berth(s)